mattldawson/dts/docs/integration/local_user.md

 ### Example

-For example, suppose we want to find the local username for [Josiah Carberry](https://orcid.org/0000-0002-1825-0097), a fictitious Professor of Psychoceramics at Wesleyan University.
+For example, suppose we want to find the local username for [Josiah Carberry](https://orcid.org/0000-0002-1825-0097), a fictitious Professor of Psychoceramics at Brown University.
 The University's federated identity endpoint provides the endpoint `https://example.com/dts/localuser/{orcid}` that accepts a path parameter `{orcid}`.
 We can retrieve Josiah's local username in the University's database by sending an HTTP `GET` request to